 - Carroll College, B.A., summa cum laude, 1984

-- U.S. Bankruptcy Court for the Eastern District of Wisconsin
+- U.S. Bankruptcy Court, Eastern District of Wisconsin

-- U.S. Bankruptcy Court for the Western District of Wisconsin
+- U.S. Bankruptcy Court, Western District of Wisconsin

-- U.S. Bankruptcy Court for the Central District of Illinois
+- U.S. Bankruptcy Court, Central District of Illinois

 Awards & Distinctions